Thursday, February 25, 2010

 We also can't find any humanity in any of the other characters.
 Alex has no difficulties getting together with a man she doesn't really know just for some casual sex.
 Natalie seems oblivious to how dreadful it is to fire people at all, let alone via the coldest method possible.
 As for Craig, any person who believes a down economy where others are truly suffering is a wonderful thing can't be someone we can embrace.

-I am aware that Up In The Air is supposed to be about how Bingham grows as a human, but for so long he remains the same that when he finally realizes that "What's in Your Backpack?"
-IS important, we don't believe the transformation.
-It also is unbelievable that Natalie, who is suppose to have a psychology degree, would be so thoroughly clueless about how people actually work.
+I am aware that Up in the Air is supposed to be about how Bingham grows as a human, but for so long he remains the same that when he finally realizes that "What's in Your Backpack?" is important, we don't believe the transformation.
+It also is unbelievable that Natalie, who is supposed to have a psychology degree, would be so thoroughly clueless about how people actually work.
 Bingham makes a good point when she tells him and Alex that her boyfriend dumped her via text message.
 "Just like being fired over the Internet", he tells Natalie.
+I again understand that we are to see the contrast between experience and knowledge.
+I also, again, am not won over by something so obvious.

 Bateman and to a lesser extent Clooney are self-consciously smarmy, horrid people.
 Kendrick's Natalie is again perky and dumb, like an overly eager child who just found out she made captain of the cheerleading squad.
 She was never believable.
 Farmiga's Alex was, and she gave a solid performance, probably the only one who did.